360disrupt/intergram/README.md

-3. Point the bot webhook to your bot server by making a `GET` request to the following url `https://api.telegram.org/bot<TOKEN>/setWebhook?url=<Server url>/hook` (Don't forget to replace with your token and server url)
+3. Point the bot webhook to your bot server by making a `GET` request to the following url `https://api.telegram.org/bot<TOKEN>/setWebhook?url=<Server url>/hook` (Don't forget to replace with your token and server url.
+It must support `https://`)

 4. Open a chat with your bot and hit `/start` to get your unique chat ID